 Click the link to view the National Curriculum:

-The reading curriculum is supported by our reading strategies document and taught through shared reading, group reading, accelerated reader, the Better Readimg programme for 1:1 reading and phonics.
-Visit our reading page.
+The Reading curriculum is taught through Steps to Read, which is a whole class shared reading, group reading, accelerated reader, the Better Reading programme for 1:1 reading and phonics.

-The maths curriculum is taught through White Rose Small Steps and supported by our calculation policy.
-View our maths page.
+The Maths curriculum is taught through the NCETM Curriculum map and supported by our calculation policy.

 Through studying a diverse range of artists in art and through weekly class assemblies linked to storybooks/quality texts, the school promotes equality and diversity.